Carer Payroll Services UK

 Monthly Pay

-We recommend choosing a clear, consistent payday – usually the last working day of the month or a fixed date such as the 28th.
-Setting a regular schedule keeps things simple for both you and your carer.
+We recommend picking a consistent date – usually the last working day of the month or a fixed date like the 28th.
+Consistency makes things easier for both you and your carer.

-We’ll confirm the exact amount to pay your carer so you can transfer it directly from your account.
-You stay in full control of your bank account at all times.
-Once payments settle into a routine, you can set up a standing order, and we’ll make any adjustments when needed.
+We’ll confirm the exact net figure each month and you pay your carer directly.
+You stay in full control of your own bank account at all times.
+Once things are settled, a standing order works well.

 Cash in Hand